ZupIT/beagle-docs/content/en/home/Get Started/Creating a project from scratch/Case ios/_index.md

 1. Create a class called `BeagleConfig` .

 This class will be responsible to contain part of Beagle's initial configuration.
-On her, we'll implement a **`config`** static function to apply these configurations.
+You will implement a **`config`** static function on her to apply these configurations.

 2. On this function, create a constant called **`dependency`** that must be **`BeagleDependencies`** type.

-We'll attribute to this constant some project's configurations like, for example, the list of basis URL that lists the `JSON` that will be used to build the the server-driven screen.
+You'll attribute to this constant some project's configurations like, for example, the list of basis URL that lists the `JSON` that will be used to build the server-driven screen.
 To configure this constant, use the example below:

 ```swift